+- 1. Follow the safety guidelines listed in the Safety instructions.

+- 2. Follow the procedure listed in the Before working inside your system.

+- 3. Remove the air shroud.

+- 4. Remove the drive backplane cover.

-- 1. Follow the safety guidelines listed in the Safety instructions. - 2.
-Follow the procedure listed in the Before working inside your system. - 3.
-Remove the air shroud. - 4.
-Remove the drive backplane cover. - 5.
-Remove all the drives. - NOTE: To avoid damaging the backplane, ensure to move the control panel cables from the cable routing clips before removing the backplane. - i) NOTE: Route the cable properly when you replace it to prevent the cable from being pinched or crimped.
+- 5. Remove the cooling fan cage assembly.

+- 6. Remove the PERC card.

+- 7. Remove the drives.

+NOTE: To avoid damaging the backplane, ensure to move the control panel cables from the cable routing clips before removing the backplane.

+(i) NOTE: Route the cable properly when you replace it to prevent the cable from being pinched or crimped.